JOURNAL OF GENTRY GENEALOGY

 Richard Gentry

-- Richard died about 1812, Surry County, North Carolina.
+Richard died 1811 or 1812, Surry County, North Carolina, leaving a short will<19>.
 His wife was still living at the time of his death and was listed in his will, but not by name.
+There is speculation that she may have been a daughter of Richard Haggard with whom Richard Gentry was closely associated on several occasions.

 William Gentry

-- William died about 1773, Surry County, North Carolina, probably by drowning.
-His wife outlived him by many years.
+William died about 1773, Surry County, North Carolina, probably by drowning.

-William was in Surry County in 1772, living along the Yadkin River, near or with Joseph when he was hired by the Moravians of Old Salem to build a bridge across Muddy Creek on a road from Salem to the Yadkin River.
-The Moravian records show this bridge to have been completed by the end of 1772, but within a few months, William had died perhaps of drowning in connection with building an extension of this same bridge.
-Lucy was named to administer his estate(34) and was left to raise a family which continued to live in that same area for many years afterwards.
+William was in Surry County, North Carolina, in 1772, living along the Yadkin River, near or with Joseph.
+William was a carpenter and an interesting part of his history is his presence in the records of the Moravians of Old Salem.
+He was hired to build a bridge across Muddy Creek on the road from Salem to the Yadkin River.
+The Moravian records show this bridge to have been completed by the end of 1772.
+They then hired him to build an extension of this bridge but within a few months, William had died of drowning, perhaps in connection with the building.
+Lucy, who eventually remarried in 1787, was named in May 1773 to administer his estate<24> and was left to raise a family some of whom continued to live in that same area for many years afterwards.

 Samuel Gentry